aqthai/credit_card_data_visualization/README.md

 When finished, close the virtual environment with `deactivate` or `Scripts\deactivate`

-This dataset has about a thousand randomly generated SSNs, so this rules out using a bar graph.
-The lines representing each SSN were so small.
-Instead, I've used scatter plots.
-Hovering over a point will provide information.
-Also, I made a barplot for each demographic upon application approval, because each had unique dependent variables.
-If these had unanimous x-values, then a multi-bar plot would have been easy to make.
-For example, options for dependents vary from 0, 1, 2, or 3+ in text format, but options for Married were Yes or No.  On the feature branch, I investigate the pd.get_dummies(<dataframe>) method for logistic regression and use plotly to show data when hovering the chart.
-Another problem is that the dashboard does not show figures unless they are made with plotly.
-I had trouble showing seaborn and matplotlib graphs.
+This dataset has about a thousand randomly generated SSNs, so I've used scatter plots to visualize spendings.
+Hovering over a point will provide more information on each transaction.
+To see how demographics correlate with credit card approval, a countplot was used for each demographic.
+I used the pd.get_dummies(<dataframe>) method to change Yes and No values into 0 and 1's to try machine learning models and logistic regression worked best.
+The dashboard was made with dashboard core components (dcc).
+This does not show figures unless they are made with plotly, so seaborn and matplotlib graphs appear only on the index.ipynb file.